 "You know she can't hear you."

 "Of course."
 He winked theatrically at Trixie.
 "Can I give you a puzzle for her?"
 He turned, knocking over another chair, and surveyed the crew.
 "We are one card from a septimal reference."
 He bumped the table.
 "Ask your winsome sage."

 "Trixie, if our six personae are in a seven card spread, with our divinatory phantom as the Fool, what myth correlates?"

 "The Faeward Island.
 Even a level two would know that."

 Torisa said to the others, "It's a synchronic myth, emerging independently, always from Earths that are just reaching their fingers into space."
 She took a breath.
 "This is the standard catechism."

 A king of old was so enchanted that on the day of his sacrifice, seven travelers on a Gridspace daytrip were hijacked by Fate and cast to a mote on the thin edge between Eye and Fae.
 There, every seventh day, they cast a line eyeward, but one of their number was the Trickster, and every week he cut the line and looped its yearning back into their dreams.

 There, they delved the stories that girded their world and ours.
-They played vampires and pirates, gunslingers and secret agents, autochthons and princes, swashbucklers and spacemen.
+They played vampires and pirates, gunslingers and secret agents, indigenes and princes, swashbucklers and spacemen.
 And as their homeworld dimmed, they cast their line not to return but to gather survivors.
 How many they caught, none can say, but they dream there still, an endless echo of the fathomless past, a spark in the night.